-The 1982 United Nations Convention on the Law of the Sea (UNCLOS) is of fundamental importance to the South China Sea disputes for three reasons.
+The 1982 United Nations Convention on the Law of the Sea (Unclos) is of fundamental importance to the South China Sea disputes for three reasons.

-First, it establishes a detailed legal framework setting out the rights and obligations of States with respect to uses of the oceans.
-All of the States with maritime claims in the South China Sea (China, Brunei, Malaysia, Philippines and Vietnam) are parties to UNCLOS and are legally bound by its provisions.
+First, it establishes a detailed legal framework setting out the rights and obligations of states with respect to uses of the oceans.
+All of the states with maritime claims in the South China Sea (China, Brunei, Malaysia, the Philippines and Vietnam) are parties to Unclos and are legally bound by its provisions.

-Second, UNCLOS sets out the maritime zones which coastal States can claim from land territory over which they have sovereignty.
-For example, coastal States have a right to establish a 12 nautical mile (nm) territorial sea adjacent to their coast in which they have sovereignty, subject to the right of all States to innocent passage.
+Second, Unclos sets out the maritime zones which coastal states can claim from land territory over which they have sovereignty.
+For example, coastal states have a right to establish a 12 nautical mile (nm) territorial sea adjacent to their coasts in which they have sovereignty, subject to all states' right to innocent passage.

-UNCLOS also provides that coastal States have the right to an exclusive economic zone (EEZ) extending out to 200 nm from their coasts in which they have sovereign rights for the purpose of exploring and exploiting the living and non-living resources of the waters and of the seabed and subsoil.
-Under the EEZ regime, coastal States have sovereign rights to exploit the fisheries resources in their EEZ, and they can prohibit fishing by other States, including States whose nationals have habitually fished in their EEZ.
+Unclos also allows for coastal states to have the right to an exclusive economic zone (EEZ) reaching out to 200nm from their coasts, and with sovereign rights for the purpose of exploring and exploiting the living and non-living resources of the waters and of the seabed and subsoil.

+Under the EEZ regime, coastal states have sovereign rights to exploit the fishery resources in their EEZ, and they can prohibit fishing by other states, including states whose nationals have habitually fished in their EEZ.

-Third, UNCLOS sets out the maritime zones that can be claimed by coastal States from offshore geographic features.
+Third, Unclos sets out the maritime zones that can be claimed by coastal states from offshore geographic features.